 Hello, guys today I will tell you how the braking system works in cars and the types of brakes available for cars.

 What are Brakes?

 Brakes are one of the most important components of a vehicle.
 If you talk about performance it includes good brakes also, because if you go fast you need the same amount of stopping power to reduce that speed.

 It is a mechanical device that absorbs energy from a moving system.
 It is used to slow or stop a moving vehicle, which is mostly accomplished by means of friction.

 How Braking system works?

 There are two kinds of brakes Disc Brakes and Drums Brakes.
-Disc brakes are mounted on front wheels and Drum brakes are mounted on rear wheels.
+Disc brakes are mounted on the front wheels and Drum brakes are mounted on the rear wheels.
 Some modern high-end cars have a Disc brake on all four wheels.

-These are the components used in the brakes system:
+These are the components used in the brake system:

 It is located in the centre of the accelrator and clutch pedal in manual transmission vehicles, and in automatic transmission, the pedal on the left is the brake pedal.
 The brake system is activated only after pressing this pedal.

 It is the brake fluid or brake oil that is used on the braking system.

 These are pipes through which the brake fluid flows in the vehicle.

-Steel backing plates used in disk brakes.
+Steel backing plates are used in disk brakes.
 It is usually made of ceramic, metal or other hard-wearing composite materials.

 2 pieces of sheet steel welded together that carry the brake lining.

 It is the rotating drum-shaped component used in drum brakes.

-It is a cast-iron brake disc connected to the wheel and/or axle, sometimes made of reinforced carbon-carbon, ceramic matrix or other composites.
+It is a cast-iron brake disc connected to the wheel and/or axle, sometimes made of reinforced carbon, ceramic matrix or other composites.